 Great numbers of cormorants, herons, egrets, waders, gulls, terns and other waterbirds add to the avian riches of one of the most important wetlands in Africa.
 Pride of place amongst these surely goes to the magnificent Black Crowned Crane, which is almost a Sahelian endemic.

-Other waterbirds we are likely to encounter, either at Djoudj or around the mouth of the Senegal River at Saint Louis, include White-breasted Cormorant (split from Great), Reed (or Long-tailed) Cormorant, African Darter, Pink-backed Pelican, Little Bittern, Grey, Black-headed, Purple and Squacco Herons, Black-crowned Night Heron, Western Great, Intermediate, Little, Western Reef and Western Cattle Egrets, Glossy and Sacred Ibises, Eurasian and African Spoonbills, Black, White and Yellow-billed Storks, Western Osprey, African Fish Eagle, Common Moorhen, Pied Avocet, Black-winged Stilt, Spur-winged Lapwing, African Jacana, Greater Painted-snipe, Collared Pratincole, Little Ringed, Common Ringed, Kentish and Kittlitz’s Plovers, Spotted Redshank, Common Greenshank, Common, Green, Wood, Marsh and Curlew Sandpipers, Little Stint, Dunlin, Common Snipe, Ruff, Black-tailed Godwit, Grey-headed, Slender-billed, Black-headed and Lesser Black-backed Gulls, and Gull-billed, Caspian, Sandwich, White-winged, Whiskered and possibly Black Terns.
+Other waterbirds we are likely to encounter, either at Djoudj or around the mouth of the Senegal River at Saint Louis, include White-breasted Cormorant, Reed (or Long-tailed) Cormorant, African Darter, Pink-backed Pelican, Little Bittern, Grey, Black-headed, Purple and Squacco Herons, Black-crowned Night Heron, Western Great, Intermediate, Little, Western Reef and Western Cattle Egrets, Glossy and Sacred Ibises, Eurasian and African Spoonbills, Black, White and Yellow-billed Storks, Western Osprey, African Fish Eagle, Common Moorhen, Pied Avocet, Black-winged Stilt, Spur-winged Lapwing, African Jacana, Greater Painted-snipe, Collared Pratincole, Little Ringed, Common Ringed, Kentish and Kittlitz’s Plovers, Spotted Redshank, Common Greenshank, Common, Green, Wood, Marsh and Curlew Sandpipers, Little Stint, Dunlin, Common Snipe, Ruff, Black-tailed Godwit, Grey-headed, Slender-billed, Black-headed and Lesser Black-backed Gulls, and Gull-billed, Caspian, Sandwich, White-winged, Whiskered and possibly Black Terns.
 If we are in luck we will find some Marbled Ducks or even spot a Little Crake.

-Other birds we may well encounter include Black-shouldered Kite, Montagu’s and Western Marsh Harriers, Speckled Pigeon, Pied and Malachite Kingfishers, Barn Swallow, Sand Martin (or Bank Swallow), Western Yellow and White Wagtails, African Stonechat, Sedge, European Reed and Greater Swamp Warblers, Zitting and Winding Cisticolas, Black-headed (or Yellow-backed) Weaver, Red-billed Quelea, African Silverbill and perhaps Whinchat, Zebra Waxbill and Quailfinch.
+Other birds we may well encounter include Black-winged Kite, Montagu’s and Western Marsh Harriers, Speckled Pigeon, Pied and Malachite Kingfishers, Barn Swallow, Sand Martin (or Bank Swallow), Western Yellow and White Wagtails, African Stonechat, Sedge, European Reed and Greater Swamp Warblers, Zitting and Winding Cisticolas, Black-headed (or Yellow-backed) Weaver, Red-billed Quelea, African Silverbill and perhaps Whinchat, Zebra Waxbill and Quailfinch.
 We should also be able to find Long-tailed Nightjar, marvelling at the disproportionately elongated tail of the male.

 Late in the day, we will drive to the Saint Louis area for a two nights stay.